 If you’ve been colouring your hair to cover the grey, the thought of stopping can be scary for no other reason than imagining how you’ll survive the time it takes for your natural colour to emerge.

 Going grey is a big decision and a process.
-Julie Peacocke, Director of People Hairdressing discusses how to go grey and if doing it gracefully is possible.
+Julie Peacocke, Director of Lily Jackson Hair & Makeup and Lily Jackson Hairdressing Potts Point discusses how to go grey and if doing it gracefully is possible.

 What are the issues faced by going grey?